fullstackdeveloper007/NodeCourse/README.md

 ```

 This doesn’t create 10 JS threads; it schedules 10 libuv requests, and the pool + OS handle them without blocking the JS thread.

 ---
-Perfect, this is a **very practical consideration**.
-Node.js is amazing for certain workloads, but it’s **not ideal for everything**.
-Let’s break it down carefully.
+# Node.js is amazing for certain workloads, but it’s not ideal for everything

----

 ## 🔹 Node.js Strengths